serhii-matsyshyn/software_architecture_2024_homeworks/README.md

 Homeworks are implemented in Python programming language.
 Use requirements.txt to install dependencies.

 ## Useful commands
-Below, some useful commands can be found, that can be used to run the homeworks.
+Below, some useful commands can be found.
+...